-- 3. The curriculum's focus should be, besides issues like management, marketing, project writing, fundraising etc. which constitute the base for cultural management master's degrees around the world about: programming, curating, and mediation as they are extremely relevant issues in cultural practices.
-Separately, the curriculum should include relevant cultural policy modules: such as an overview of cultural policies in the world and in the region (models); cultural policy making on all relevant levels; lobbying and advocacy etc. Programs should be both content and method oriented (What & Why, together with How and For Whom) As an alternative to curriculum development centre: - 4.
-Select few university departments with best potentials: Disseminate help on the base of competitive demands to a few selected universities with already established programs, earmark them & help them develop few key courses which are lacking till now in their teaching practices (curriculum). - 5.
-Offer help through specific cultural management programs first to public universities as they are more affordable to students coming from all social classes. - 6.
-Nomadic programs Stimulate joint master's degrees among Arab universities (now there are few master's degrees but only with French universities) Master's degrees that develop within Arab universities themselves - could benefit from the strengths of each university, producing an extraordinary regionally relevant program...
+- etc. which constitute the base for cultural management master's degrees around the world about: programming, curating, and mediation as they are extremely relevant issues in cultural practices.
+Separately, the curriculum should include relevant cultural policy modules: such as an overview of cultural policies in the world and in the region (models); cultural policy making on all relevant levels; lobbying and advocacy etc. Programs should be both content and method oriented (What & Why, together with How and For Whom) - 5.
+As an alternative to curriculum development centre: - 6.
+Select few university departments with best potentials: Disseminate help on the base of competitive demands to a few selected universities with already established programs, earmark them & help them develop few key courses which are lacking till now in their teaching practices (curriculum). - Offer help through specific cultural management programs first to public universities as they are more affordable to students coming from all social classes. - 8.
+Nomadic programs Stimulate joint master's degrees among Arab universities (now there are few master's degrees but only with French universities) Master's degrees that develop within Arab universities themselves could benefit from the strengths of each university, producing an extraordinary regionally relevant program... - Find opportunities to help specific programs like Heritage management at Balaband University, Cultural mediation in Tunisia and Morocco (grants for students...), by raising the levels of those programs, finding appropriate partners etc. - 10.
+"Introduce cultural management course